 One way to attract discount on moped and scooter insurance is to complete an advanced riding course such as those offered by the Institute of Advanced Motorists.
 An extra training will make you a better rider, and those with a clean riding record for two years or more pay even less.

 Up your security on the road and at night to get a lower premium.
-By keeping your scooter in a garage overnight and fitting approved security systems and locks you can reduce your scooter insurance cost by 10%.
+By keeping your scooter in a garage overnight and fitting approved security systems and locks you could reduce your scooter insurance cost.

 As a young rider, the biggest benefit of a moped is the freedom it offers you.
 They may be limited to 28mph, but even at this slow pace you can get to places without relying on lifts from your parents.
 Also, mopeds are remarkably frugal, easily doing 80mpg while remaining incredibly reliable – and you can even get replicas of your racing hero’s steed.